openego/eDisGo/doc/usage_details.rst

 Optimised
 ..........

-Use this mode to optimise flexibilities, e.g. charging of electric vehicles.
+Use this mode to optimise flexibilities, e.g. charging of electric vehicles or dispatch of heat pumps with thermal storage units.

 .. todo:: Add more details once the optimisation is merged.